SadeCJohnson/Technical-User-Guide-Write-Ups/User-Accounts/resources/write-ups/profile-removal.md

 ![Terminal Launch](/User-Accounts/resources/visual-steps/terminal-launch.gif)

-2. Type the  **ls** command into the **terminal prompt** to list the pre-existing users and ensure that the user you wish to remove is listed.
+2. Type the  **ls** command into the **terminal prompt** to list the pre-existing users and ensure that the user you wish to remove exists.

  ```
     ls